instructure/canvas-lms/doc/api/graphql.md

 Fields are being added to the GraphQL API on an as-needed basis.
 The GraphQL API does not include everything that is currently in the REST API.
-Feel free to submit pull requests on github to add additional features or talk about it in the `#canvas-lms` channel on libera.chat.
+Feel free to submit pull requests on GitHub to add additional features or talk about it in the `#canvas-lms` channel on libera.chat.

 ## GraphQL Endpoint